Stochastic fractional integro-differential equations with weakly singular kernels: Well-posedness and Euler--Maruyama approximation: Introduction

 \section{Introduction}

 Integro-differential equations have many influential applications in scientific fields such as biological population \cite{Scudo1971,TeBeest1997}, wave propagation \cite{Lakshmikantham1995} and reactor dynamics \cite{Levin1960}.
-Motivated by the increasing development of fractional calculus and the deepening understanding to its non-locality, fractional integro-differential equations appear in electromagnetic wave \cite{Tarasov2009}, population system \cite{Yuzbasi2013,Maleki2015} and other areas.
-On the other hand, in order to capture some non-negligible noise factors in the actual situation, stochastic integro-differential equations emerge in stochastic feedback system \cite{Rao1975}, option pricing \cite{Kloeden1999,Cont2004} and population growth \cite{Khodabin2013}.
-Nowadays, more and more scholars focus on stochastic fractional equations because it can be applied to explore the memory, hereditary and hidden properties of some noise systems in mathematical finance \cite{Tien2013}, ecological epidemiology \cite{Pedjeu2012} and vibration energy harvesters \cite{Yang2018}, etc.
+Because of the increasing development of fractional calculus and the deepening understanding to its non-locality, fractional integro-differential equations appear in electromagnetic wave \cite{Tarasov2009}, population system \cite{Maleki2015,Yuzbasi2013} and other areas.
+On the other hand, in order to capture ubiquitous noise factors in the actual situation, stochastic integro-differential equations emerge in anomalous diffusion \cite{McKinley2018}, stochastic feedback system \cite{Rao1975} and option pricing \cite{ContTankov2004}.
+Nowadays, more and more scholars focus on stochastic fractional equations \cite{AnhDoanHuong2019, DoanHuongKloedenVu2020, SonHuong2018, Tuan2020} since it can be applied to explore the memory, hereditary and hidden properties of some noise systems in physics \cite{LiLiu2017}, mathematical finance \cite{Tien2013} and ecological epidemiology \cite{Pedjeu2012,WangXu2016}, etc.

-For stochastic fractional integro-differential equations (SFIDEs), Badr and El-Hoety in \cite{Badr2012} initially discussed the well-posedness of the linear case.
-Then, block pulse approximation \cite{Asgari2014}, Galerkin methods \cite{Mohammadi2015,Kamrani2015,Kamrani2016}, spectral collocation method \cite{Taheri2017}, operational matrix method \cite{Mirzaee2017} and meshless collocation method \cite{Mirzaee2018} also have been studied.
+For stochastic fractional integro-differential equations (SFIDEs) with regular kernels, Badr and El-Hoety in \cite{Badr2012} initially discussed the well-posedness of the linear case.
+Then, block pulse approximation \cite{Asgari2014}, Galerkin methods \cite{Kamrani2015,Kamrani2016,Mohammadi2015}, spectral collocation method \cite{Taheri2017}, operational matrix method \cite{Mirzaee2017} and meshless collocation method \cite{Mirzaee2018} also have been studied.
 Both the weak singularity of fractional derivative and the low regularity of stochastic noise bring some inevitable difficulties in the concrete analysis.
-Absolutely, it is more challenging when the integral kernels are singular, especially for the stochastic integral.
+Undoubtedly, it is more involved when the integral kernels are singular, especially for the stochastic integral.